Bayernatoor/filetransformerpro2000/README.md

 **How to run**

 1. Clone repo
-2. Create a virtual environement with virtualenv
+2. Create a virtual environement with virtualenv `$ virtualenv <directory_name>'
-3. Intall requirements with `pip3 install -r requirements.txt`
+3. Install requirements with `$ pip3 install -r requirements.txt`
-4. From within the filetransformer directory run `python main.py`
+4. From within the filetransformer directory run `$ python main.py`

 pyinstaller can also be used to make a binary for Linux, MacOS or windows.